ML-Course-2025/session2/material/part1.md

   - **Outliers**: Extreme values that distort the model.
   - **Imbalanced data**: When one category dominates the dataset (e.g., fraud detection datasets with 99% non-fraud cases).

-- **Comparison: Classical ML vs. LLMs**:
-  - Classical ML: **Requires structured, labeled data** (e.g., a table with customer attributes and a target variable for churn prediction).
-  - LLMs: **Trained on vast, unstructured datasets** (e.g., text scraped from the web) and require advanced preprocessing.

 ---